 How to Tell Your Brand’s Story

 All the best stories across time follow an arc that takes readers from beginning to end.
-In the case of B2B storytelling, you’ll follow the same arc of introducing the conflict, reaching the climactic middle, and then finishing with a resolution.
+In the case of B2B storytelling, you’ll follow the exact angle of introducing the conflict, reaching the climactic middle, and then finishing with a resolution.
 Breaking down your brand story into these three components engages your customers and earns you more conversions.

 B2B buyers have come to your site because they have a problem.
-As you craft your brand story, specifically address your customers’ pain points or problems.
-Please do this in a straightforward yet polite way, and ensure you’ve accurately identified their issues.
+As you craft your brand story, address your customer’s pain points or concerns.
+Please do this straightforwardly and ensure you’ve identified their issues accurately.
 Knowing your customer through creating buyer personas helps you pinpoint their biggest problems.

 Once you’ve laid the conflict on the table, present to your customers the solution, they’re searching for.
-Show them how your business has the products and services to meet their needs.
+Please show them your business’s products and services to meet their needs.

 Now that you’ve explained how your company has the solutions your buyers need wrap up your story.
 Use specific examples and imagery –– and data, when possible –– to describe how your buyers’ businesses (and lives) are improved thanks to your products.